 - You are fluent in English, both verbally and written.
 Knowledge of Flemish is a plus.

 - A full-time position initially for two years with the possibility for renewal.

 - An opportunity to work with state-of-the art-tools and pioneer new techniques and tools.

 - We provide a supportive, stimulating, and international environment with a clear focus on providing service for imaging at the forefront of life science.

 Starting date: as soon as possible.

 How to apply?

 Motivated candidates are asked to apply online.
-The first review of applications will start immediately.
 Applications are welcome until the position is filled.

 A complete application file (English) should contain the following documents: